Our goal is to make your divorce experience as simple,

 Final Documents and Filing

 The total cost of a mediated divorce through our process is typically $2,000–$3,000.
-This includes all preparation, the mediation session (or sessions), preparing final documents, and filings fees.
-However, depending on your circumstances, the cost could be lower or higher.
+This includes all preparation, the mediation session(s), preparing final documents, and filings fees.
+Depending on your circumstances, the cost could be lower or higher.

 Yes, we're happy to work with attorneys as part of the mediation process.
 During your initial consultation, please let your mediator know if you plan to be represented by an attorney.